AxisCommunications/backstage-plugins/plugins/analytics-module-umami/README.md

 ## Usage

 Just like all Backstage AnalyticsAPI implementation, this plugin tracks the following events: `click`, `navigate`, `create`, `search`, `discover`, and `not-found`.
-You can read more about the key events in Backstage analytics in the [upstream documentation](https://backstage.io/docs/plugins/analytics/#key-events)
+You can read more about the key events in Backstage analytics in the [upstream documentation](https://backstage.io/docs/plugins/analytics/#key-events).

 In this plugin, all `navigation` events are handled as Umami pageviews.
-Other events, such as click and discover, are handled as [Umami events](https://umami.is/docs/track-events).
-In Umami documentation you can read more on how to track events that occur on your website.
+Other events, such as click and discover, are handled as Umami events.
+In Umami documentation you can read more on how to track [events] (https://umami.is/docs/track-events)that occur on your website.

 ## Debugging and testing